The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The date of the disposal determines when the gain arises and therefore the tax year in which it is subject to capital gains tax (unless the remittance basis applies, see ‘Overseas issues’ below).

-The date of disposal depends on the type
+The date of disposal depends on the type of disposal:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.